-This conundrum suddenly resolved itself just after dawn one morning at the Blue Swallow Motel in Tucumcari NM.
-Strong directional sunlight penetrating deep into a garage newly-painted with murals offered up "Bill's 57 Chevy & Movie Stars."
+This conundrum suddenly resolved itself just after dawn one morning during a stay at the Blue Swallow Motel along Rt 66 in Tucumcari NM.
+Strong directional sunlight penetrating a garage newly-painted with murals offered up BILL'S 57 CHEVY & MOVIE STARS.
 I moved around a little, composed, and captured it.

-Bill's 57 shows a single white fin against a deep shadow.
-It's perhaps 2% of the car, but your brain fills in the rest.
+The image shows a single white fin against a deep shadow.
+It's perhaps 2% of the car, but your brain automatically fills in the rest.
 Strong light and dynamic shadows frame two stars of the "Cars" movies as they smile and view the (largely implied) Chevy in awe.
 Perhaps, like us, they are just admiring a classic...or perhaps there's a challenge coming to drag race.
-Trying to decipher this quirky image is part of what makes it work.
+Trying to decipher this quirky photograph is part of what makes it work.